AESD-Course-Project/AESD-Course-Project.github.io/README.md

 Using low-level micro-controllers is cheap and provides more opportunity (future goal) to scale the product under development and testing providing both financial and engineering benefits.

 NVIDIA Jetson acts as a server for the peripheral boards(clients).
 The term voting technique indicates that at any given time the reading that is received from the majority of the sensors will be considered for further actions.
-Two Camera feeds are available to work with one resides on the NVIDIA Jetson and other connected to the Peripheral Board.

 Major Goals:

 - Yocto to compile meta-tegra.
 - Running Tegra-demo-distro with Arduino Setup.
 - Setup Camera board and Communication.
-- Build deep-stream or opencv (hardware accelerated) running on Jetson Nano.
+- Create custom UART-server, API for integration and communication with externel micro-controller.
 - Run AI Image recognition project working with on image on Host/Hub (Jetson) and/or Arduino BLE 33 with Camera.

 System works as a hard real time system, which captures camera feed at set time interval irrespective of how much time the sensors take to send data over to Nano.
 The overaching goal of this project would be create a Hub and Client mechanism such that machine learning can be deployed on micro-controllers with and without GPU's.